-He continues to feel a tug from the unique world of the military, similar to the tug he felt back in 2008, when he enlisted with the National Guard.
+He continues to feel a tug from the unique world of the military, similar to the tug he felt back in 2008 when he enlisted in the National Guard.
 “I was really relieved to know that I was getting my uniform and rank back.
 I hated being a civilian,” he said, remembering.
 “I wore the uniform they gave me everywhere.
 It was like having a new toy that you just couldn’t put down.
 That night, I sat in my apartment going over old Army manuals, reviewing drills and tactics and policies.
 [I was a] total Army nerd.
 And it was fantastic.”

 Matt Thompson is the maternal cousin of the writer.

 If you believe in the work we are doing here at The Good Men Project, please join like-minded individuals in The Good Men Project Premium Community.